 After the first few minutes of gameplay I couldn’t help but start feeling like the character I was playing.

 It was such a natural movement to do, to lean into the game- masterfully crafted by Naughty Dogs.

 To name one thing that made the trick for me, the information that the character have it’s the same that you do.
-You are not an omniscient god witnessing the story -you become the protagonists because know / see / hear as much as they do.
+You are not an omniscient god witnessing the story -you become the protagonists because you know / see / hear as much as they do.

 - Messy fights in the darkness

 One moment that struck me for its realism was a random fight.
 My stealthy attempt failed miserably and I ended up smashing bricks on people’s heads in the darkness.
-It was so hard to understand what the hell was going, everything was confusing and it was hard to see where enemies where and I was so nervous all the time.
+It was so hard to understand what the hell was going on, everything was confusing and it was hard to see where enemies where and I was so nervous all the time.

 Yet again, this games puts me in first person inside the character.
 Wow.

 I’m not even going to spoil how good it is.
 Just flipping play the game already!